azomDev/PrivacyPin/README.md

 ## Contributing

 Contributions to PrivacyPin are welcome!
 If you'd like to contribute, you can work on an issue, open an issue yourself or message me.
+Currently, I'm working on an MVP, but if you would want to help this project in literally any way, send me a message :)

 ## Roadmap

 -   [ ] Creation of robust security protocol
 -   [ ] Basic app/server that follows most of the protocol
 -   [ ] Adding access notification
--   [ ] Adding semi-SOS feature

 ## License